Coherent Video Inpainting Using Optical Flow-Guided Efficient Diffusion

 \subsection{Anchor Frame Strategy}

-Recognizing that state-of-the-art image inpainting models significantly outperform their video inpainting counterparts, we introduce an anchor frame strategy to enhance the quality of video inpainting results.
+Recognizing that state-of-the-art image inpainting models developed in academia far surpass their video inpainting counterparts, we introduce an anchor frame strategy that leverages these advanced image techniques to substantially improve video inpainting performance.
 As illustrated in Fig.~\ref{fig:Overall}, for a given video sequence $\mathbf{V_0}$, we select an additional frame from the beginning of the sequence to serve as an anchor frame.
 We then utilize a pre-trained text-to-image (T2I) inpainting model~\cite{SDv2} to reconstruct its corrupted region in advance.
 Subsequently, we concatenate the inpainted anchor frame with the noised video frames $\mathbf{V_t}$.
 This approach provides additional texture guidance to the video frames during the denoising process.
 After denoising, the anchor frame is discarded.
 This strategy leverages the superior performance of image inpainting models to improve the overall quality of video inpainting.